The Caretaker has the right and responsibility to interpret and enforce all policies and procedures.

 Either upright monuments or ground level markers are allowed on the grave, once cemetery expenses have been paid.

-All structures that rise above the surface of the ground, whether monuments, markers, or flower holding devices must have a four inch cement or granite border level to the ground.
+All structures that rise above the surface of the ground, whether monuments, markers, or flower holding devices must have a four-inch cement or granite border level to the ground.
 Grave markers that are flush to the ground do not require a border.
+Flowers and vases must be placed in holders that have a ground level four-inch border of cement or granite around them.

 Maple Leaf Cemetery is not responsible for any damage to monuments, markers, or other devices caused by time, war, acts of God, or vandalism.
 Maple Leaf Cemetery is only responsible for damage caused by the cemetery staff or contracted personnel.